factorpricingmodel/factor-pricing-model-risk-model/README.md

 ## Objective

-The project contains standardised functions and pipelines for researchers and fund managers to create "enterprise-level-like" risk model.
+The project provides frameworks to create multi-factor risk model on an "enterprise-like" level.

+The target audiences are researchers, developers and fund management looking for flexibility in creating risk models.

 ## Features